tdewolff/canvas/README.md

 [![GoDoc](http://godoc.org/github.com/tdewolff/canvas?status.svg)](http://godoc.org/github.com/tdewolff/canvas)

 Canvas is a common vector drawing target that can output SVG, PDF, EPS and raster images (which can be saved as PNG, JPG, ...).
-It can parse SVG path data or LaTeX into paths and has a wide range of path manipulation functionality (such as flattening, stroking and dashing).
-Text can be displayed using embedded fonts (TTF, OTF or WOFF) or by converting them to outlines and can be aligned and indented within a rectangle (see Fig. 1 below).
+It has a wide range of path manipulation functionality such as flattening, stroking and dashing implemented.
+Additionally, it has a good text formatter and embeds fonts (TTF, OTF or WOFF) or converts them to outlines.
+See the example below in Fig. 1 and Fig. 2 for an overview of the functionality.

 ![Example](https://raw.githubusercontent.com/tdewolff/canvas/master/example/example.png)